Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Neuromuscular blockade model

 The dataset used in this study is described in detail in~\cite{SWM12}.
-It was further employed in~\cite{RMM14} to compare the performance of two recursive parameter estimation techniques, namely, the Extended Kalman Filter (EKF) and the Particle Filter, on clinical data with respect to the NMB model described in Section~\ref{sec.NMB-intro}.
+It was further employed in~\cite{RMM14} to compare the performance of two recursive parameter estimation techniques on clinical data with respect to the NMB model described in Section~\ref{sec:NMB-intro}.
 The dynamics of closed-loop controllers based on this model are investigated in~\cite{ZMS15} and~\cite{MZRS16}.

 The model parameter estimates for 48 patients are illustrated in Fig.~\ref{fig:dist}.
+The population mean parameter values are $\bar\alpha=0.0374, \bar\gamma=2.6677$.
 The PK parameter $\alpha$ varies by $48\%$ across the dataset, whereas the PD parameter $\gamma$ varies by nearly $75\%$.
-Given the nonlinear character of the PD, the latter uncertainty is the most challenging one.

 The correlation between the estimates of $\alpha$ and $\gamma$ is low, as seen in Fig.~\ref{fig:alpha_gamma}.
-However, models with extreme values of $\gamma$ do not exhibit high values of $\alpha$, and high values of both parameters are not observed at all.
-In contrast, the model with Patient Identification Number (PIN) 26 features the lowest value of $\gamma$ and the highest value of $\alpha$.
+However, models with high values of $\gamma$ do not exhibit high values of $\alpha$; in contrast, the model with Patient Identification Number (PIN) 26 features the lowest value of $\gamma$ and the highest value of $\alpha$.